Green Dragon Apple

 This item was last sold on : 05/25/12

-Persian melons are available mid spring through summer.
+Persian melons are available mid spring through the summer.

 Persian melons look like a larger, rounder, heavily-netted, unridged cantaloupe.
 Its light, pistachio-grey rind turns a tan color when ripe.
 The melon's flesh is coral colored, aromatic and sweet.
 Its texture is buttery and firm.
 A perfectly ripe Persian melon will feel heavy for its size and release aromatics from its stem and blossom ends.

 Both inadvertently and deliberately discarded melon seeds have produced literally hundreds of different varieties.
 The Persian melon is an example.
 It was originally found growing wild in the area now known as Iran.
-Its unmistakable cantaloupe appearance and palatability speaks to the fact that it has seen countless new evolutions since its original plant was cultivated from the wild.
-The Persian word "musk" means a type of perfume while the French word "melon" means "apple-shaped melon", derived from the Latin word "melopepo".
+Its unmistakable cantaloupe appearance speaks to the fact that it has seen countless new evolutions since its original plant was cultivated from the wild.
+Persian melon seeds first made their way to England in 1824 via the English Ambassador in Persia.
+The seeds were planted in the gardens of the English Horticultural Society.
+Later Persian melon would from there make their way to the United States.

 Recipes that include Persian Melon.
 One is easiest, three is harder.